igorbrigadir/awesome-twitter-algo/README.md

 There is a very, very old post from 2013 on [High Scalability](http://highscalability.com/blog/2013/7/8/the-architecture-twitter-uses-to-deal-with-150m-active-users.html) which gives some context to how these systems were initially constructed.

 As context, Twitter initially ran all workloads on-prem but has been [moving to Google Cloud.](https://cloud.google.com/blog/products/data-analytics/how-twitter-modernized-its-data-processing-with-google-cloud).
 In 2019, Twitter began by migrating to BigQuery and DataFlow from a data and analytics perspective.
 Before the move to BigQuery, [much of the data was stored in HDFS using Thrift](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2022/scaling-data-access-by-moving-an-exabyte-of-data-to-google-cloud).
-It currently lives in BigQuery and is processed for many of the pipelines described below using [DataFlow](https://cloud.google.com/dataflow), GCP's Spark/Scalding-processing equivaent platform.
+It currently lives in BigQuery and is processed for many of the pipelines described below using [DataFlow](https://cloud.google.com/dataflow), GCP's Spark/Scalding-processing equivalent platform.

  # Programming Languages and Frameworks